Software as Artwork2022

 This is a collection of 16 digital ringtones for your phone.
 The ringtones consist of daily idioms, sonified through Typatone.
 Great for setting alarms, answering calls, or just throwing on repeat for some background music.

-This 27 x 40” poster was made on the occasion of Patatap’s launch.
+This large format poster was made on the occasion of Patatap’s launch.
 It uses the same shapes Patatap generates, the poster represents a core theme to the audio-visual instrument; namely the mixing of two sensory inputs.
-This is printed on matte white archival paper by Society6.
+This is offset printed on matte white archival paper by Society6.